 Outsole

-Below we have a range of the foremost snug and protecting Slipper styles that are ideal if you’ve Neuropathy.
+Below, we have a range of the foremost snug and protective Slipper styles that are ideal if you’ve Neuropathy.

-1. MOC Toe Slipper for Neuropathy for Man & Women
+1. MOC Toe Slipper for Neuropathy for Men & Women

-The rock pigeon slipper is lightweight and breathable and ideal for heat and funky weather.
+The rock pigeon slipper is lightweight, breathable, and ideal for heat and funky weather.

 1. The uppers are cotton and Lycra that give a stretchy and comfortable fit, besides breathability and moisture-wicking capabilities